 Final Word on Companion Planting

 Companion planting can be a fun way to design a thriving garden; however, don't get too caught up in the details.
 Companion planting is more of an art than a science.
 In fact, many claims about the benefits of companion planting are purely anecdotal.
 Ii all likelihood, your kale plants will thrive when planted next to a wide variety of garden herbs and vegetables.

-Frequently Asked Questions About Harvesting Kale
+Frequently Asked Questions About Kale Companions

 It's best not to plant kale next to plants that will compete with kale for resources such as broccoli, cabbage, brussel sprouts, and mustard greens.